“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 In the Drumhead Trial story, the intelligence agency made mistakes:

-• Lack of training of their customers about the agency’s priorities and processes.
+- Lack of training of their customers about the agency’s priorities and processes.
 (The political minister should not have been so ignorant.)

-• Allowing a politician to conduct a drumhead trial and bully a research team leader.
+- Bad protocol.
+The politician should not have been allowed to conduct a drumhead trial and bully a research team leader.
 (The meeting should have been handled by the director.)